DanielMeixner/fretboardking/implementation/README.md

-# FretboardKing & Logo

-The app is now called **FretboardKing** everywhere (no more 'Trainer').
-The app heading displays a new logo next to the name.

-# Settings Modal & Customization

-You can now open a settings modal (gear icon, top left) to:
-- View your stats (last 30 days bar chart)
-- Toggle string name display on the fretboard
-- Change the fretboard background color (color picker) All settings are persisted in your browser.
+# Modern Redesign (2025)

+FretboardKing now features a beautiful, modern UI inspired by Material and Fluent design systems:
+- Modern color palette, elegant spacing, and premium typography
+- Subtle animations and transitions for interactivity
+- Redesigned buttons, modals, and controls for a high-end feel
+- Fully responsive layout for mobile and desktop
+- All features from previous versions remain, but with a polished, professional look

-### Reviewer Instructions
+## Reviewer Instructions (Modern Redesign)
 - Confirm the app heading says 'FretboardKing' and shows the logo
+- Observe the modern color palette, rounded corners, and smooth transitions
-- Open the settings modal (gear icon)
+- Open the settings modal (gear icon, top left)
 - Test toggling string names on/off and confirm the fretboard updates
 - Test changing the fretboard color and confirm the update
 - Confirm settings persist after reload
-- Confirm stats (bar chart) are visible in the modal
+- Confirm stats (bar chart) are visible in the modal and use the new design
+- Test the quiz: answer questions, observe feedback animations and color changes
+- Confirm the app is visually consistent and responsive on both desktop and mobile
 # FretboardKing Implementation

 This is the implementation folder for the Guitar Fretboard Learning Application (MVP) using React + TypeScript and Vite.